microsoft/PythonProgrammingPuzzles/README.md

 }
 ```

+To reproduce the results in the paper, see the [solvers](/solvers) folder.

 If you just want to dive right into solving a few puzzles, try the [intro notebook at Binder](https://aka.ms/python_puzzles)
 that shows which puzzles the AI baselines solved and which they did not, so you can see how
 your programming compares.